SionBrown/PLAsTiCC-Astronomical-Classification/README.md

 # PLAsTiCC-Astronomical-Classification
  The nature of the PLAsTiCC Astronomical Classification time series is complex because there are three time series (flux, flux err, detected) per passband (u, g, r, i, z y) per object.
 Exploratory data analysis revealed that the data set could be split into galactic and extra-galactic objects thus enabling different machine learning models to be trained and applied.
-This repository provides an exploration of the data and some feature engineering approaches to assimilate relationships between features with in the data and developing faetures to help classify each target class.
-There are 14 target classes and one extra target class that is for anomaly detection of newly discovered astronomical objects.
+This repository provides an exploration of the data and some feature engineering approaches to assimilate relationships between features within the data and developing features to help classify each target class.
+There are 14 target classes with training data and one extra target class that is for anomaly detection of newly discovered astronomical objects.

 ## Getting Started